-The University of North Carolina at Greensboro is one of the sixteen university campuses of The University of North Carolina, the birthplace of public higher education in America.
-Administered by President Thomas W. Ross and overseen by The UNC Board of Governors, each campus is headed by its own chancellor and Board of Trustees.
+UNC Greensboro is one of the seventeen campuses of The University of North Carolina, the birthplace of public higher education in America.
+Administered by Interim President William L. Roper and overseen by The UNC Board of Governors, each campus is headed by its own chancellor and Board of Trustees.

 The Board of Governors of the University of North Carolina elected Dr. Franklin D. Gilliam, Jr., as the eleventh Chancellor of UNC Greensboro (UNCG) on May 22, 2015.
 Chancellor Gilliam brings to UNCG and the UNC System a wealth of experience from a career that spans more than 30 years in higher education.
 He took office on September 8, 2015.

 During his tenure, UNCG has surpassed a record 20,000 students; grown its endowment, research enterprise, and overall facilities and campus infrastructure; significantly increased its fundraising; and elevated the presence, reputation, and real-world impact of the largest university in the North Carolina Triad region.